MUSA-509/week-7-querying-with-python/README.md

 ## Outline

 * Go over some homework 2 questions
-* AWS Educate by Felix [Slide](https://docs.google.com/presentation/d/1L1HcyrfJf0JEf6POj8y5fRks3Ugt0szD7M-ceeC6bio/edit?usp=sharing)
+* AWS Educate by Felix.
+[Slide Deck](https://docs.google.com/presentation/d/1L1HcyrfJf0JEf6POj8y5fRks3Ugt0szD7M-ceeC6bio/edit?usp=sharing)
 * Demo pgAdmin 4 dashboard
-* Execute use cases with the technologies we've been exposed to so far.
+* Wrap up questions as functions / Execute use cases with the technologies we've been exposed to so far.
-* Wrap up questions as functions
   * What's the closest bike station to my current position?
     * Imagine that your phone gives the lat/lng.
 We'll add a geocoding API soon.
   * How many Covid cases in my neighborhood?